Have I ever told you about WHY I do this job?

 Here it is… the reason I love making photos

 A simple photo of myself and my mother.
 I cried when I seen this for the first time a few years ago.
-There are probably more/ better photos of us somewhere, though not many (3rd child, right).
-This one spoke to me because of the moment.
-My mother is my best friend.
-She’s the one that I go to.
-We’re similar in all kinds of ways, good and bad.
+There are probably more/ better photos of us somewhere, though not many (3rd child woes).
+This one spoke to me because of the simplicity of the moment and the deepness of the emotions it stirred.
+Even now, as a grown ass woman it’s important to feel that love, security and closeness and I never want to lose those feelings.

 Here’s another reason…